firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 Partition Modes
 ==================
-FireAxe provides users with three options (modes) to perform partitioning : exact-mode, fast-mode and the NoC-partition-mode.
+FireAxe provides users with three options (modes) to perform partitioning: exact-mode, fast-mode, and the NoC-partition-mode.
 These options are passed on to the compiler which will generate the correct circuitry to deal with the odd things that happen on the partition interface.
 A more detailed explanation about the circuitry and the partition modes are provided in